 3.4.
-Thin layer chromatography
+Thin Layer Chromatography

 The ethyl acetate extraction of SRB25 strain was carried out by thin layer chromatography using solvent system composed of chloroform: methanol (4:1).
-Total three different circular spots were obtained from the extract with a Rf values of 0.81, 0.54, 0.37.
-The fluorescents compound was observed under UV light.
-This compound was partially identified as actinomycin-D (Rf = 0.38).
+Total three different circular spots were obtained from the extract with a Rf values of 0.81, 0.54 and 0.37.
+The fluorescence compounds were observed under UV light.
+The compound showing fluorescence was partially identified as Actinomycin-D (Rf = 0.38).